adosar/adosar.github.io/index.md

 ## 🎓 Education

-* MSc in Physical Chemistry, 2024 University of Crete, Department of Chemistry
+* MSc in Physical & Computational Chemistry, 2024 University of Crete, Department of Chemistry
 **Thesis title:** *From Potential Energy Surface to Gas Adsorption via Deep Learning*
 **Description:** Developed a deep learning based method for predicting gas